- What is PPI?

 For rejected PPI claims we charge a very competitive rate of 20% again on a no win no fee basis.
-Unfortunately we have to charge this fee due to the complexities of these cases and the amount of resources it takes.
-Most other competitors charge over 35% for such cases.
+Unfortunately, we have to charge this fee due to the complexities of these cases and the number of resources it takes.
+Most other competitors charge over 20% for such cases.
 It is worth pointing out though, that most people who contact us regarding Rejected PPI often have dismissed the idea that they will get anything back.
-So they are amazed when we win these cases and get the full compensation as well as interest.
+So they are amazed when we win these cases and get full compensation as well as interest.
 So ask yourself, what have you got to lose.

 - What if I took out the finance in joint names?